monjilkhan/resources/README.md

 13. <a href="https://runwayml.com/">RunwayML</a> - An AI tool for creating and editing images and videos.
 14. <a href="https://pictory.ai/">Pictory</a> - AI software that transforms long videos into short, engaging clips for social media.
 15. <a href="https://zapier.com/">Zaiper</a> - An automation tool that connects apps and services to automate workflows using AI.
+16. <a href="https://www.coursera.org/">Coursera</a> - Online courses from top universities and companies worldwide.
+17. <a href="https://www.edx.org/">edX</a> - High-quality education from top universities and institutions.